carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

     -   Tooling support is important for Carbon, including the possibility of a package manager.
+        -   Branch package-management is an attempt to easily allow for packages to be managed using an external scripting language.
+            The carbon-lang repository is in c++.
+An external scripting language could be created as a simplified version of carbon, with limited features that focus on package management.

     -   Developer tooling, including both IDEs and refactoring tools, are expected to exist and be well-supported.